adambard/learnxinyminutes-docs/tcsh.html.markdown

 # C's operators ++ and -- are supported if there is not assignment
 @ result ++

-# No shell is designed to do math;
+# No shell is designed to do math .-
-# Except for the integer expressions, use an external command with backquote.
+# Except for the integer expressions, use an external command with back-quote.
 #
 # I suggest the `calc' as the best option; it is powerful and fast.
 # (http://www.isthe.com/chongo/tech/comp/calc/)